Schema stitching (

-One of the main benefits of GraphQL is that we can query for all of our data in a single request from one schema.
-As that schema grows though, it may become cumbersome to manage it all in one codebase.
-It may become preferable to split the schema into seperate modules or microservices that can be developed and deployed independently.
-We may also want to integrate our own schema with third-party schemas, allowing mashups with external data.
+One of the main benefits of GraphQL is that we can query for all data in a single request to one schema.
+As that schema grows though, it may become preferable to break it up into separate modules or microservices that can be developed independently.
+We may also want to integrate the schemas we own with third-party schemas, allowing mashups with external data.

 In these cases,

-stitchSchemas is used to combine multiple GraphQL schemas into one unified gateway schema that knows how to delegate parts of a query to the relevant underlying subschemas.
-These subschemas may be local GraphQL instances or APIs running on a remote server.
-They can even be third-party services, allowing us to create mashups with external data.
+stitchSchemas is used to combine multiple GraphQL APIs into one unified gateway proxy schema that knows how to delegate parts of a request to the relevant underlying subschemas.
+These subschemas may be local GraphQL instances or APIs running on remote servers.

-In this example we'll stitch together two very simple schemas.
-We'll be dealing with a system of users and posts.
+In this example we'll stitch together two very simple schemas representing a system of users and posts.
 You can find many supporting examples of stitching concepts in the Schema Stitching Handbook.

-This process builds two (mocked) GraphQL schemas, places them each into subschema configuration wrappers, and then passes the subschema configs to
+This process builds two GraphQL schemas, places them each into subschema configuration wrappers (discussed below), and then passes the subschemas to

 In the example above, the extra "subschema" wrapper objects may look verbose at first glance, but they are actually basic implementations of the

-SubschemaConfig interface that accept several additional settings (discussed throughout this guide):
+SubschemaConfig interface that accepts several additional settings (discussed throughout this guide):

 executor options directly to subschema config.

-Also note that the original subschema config objects will need to be referenced again in other stitching contexts.
-With that in mind, you'll probably want to export your subschema configs from their module(s) so they may be referenced throughout your app.
+Also note that these subschema config objects may need to be referenced again in other stitching contexts, such as schema extensions.
+With that in mind, you may want to export your subschema configs from their module(s).

 To include a remote schema in the combined gateway, you must provide at least the

-An executor is a generic method that performs requests to a remote schema.
-You may write your own.
+executor: is a generic method that performs requests to a remote schema.
+It's quite simple to write your own.
 Subschema config uses the executor for query and mutation operations.
 See handbook example.

-Another strategy to avoid conflicts while combining schemas is to modify one or more of the schemas using transforms.
+Another strategy to avoid conflicts while combining schemas is to modify one or more of the subschemas using transforms.
 Transforming allows a schema to be groomed in such ways as adding namespaces, renaming types, or removing fields (to name a few) prior to stitching it into the combined gateway schema.
-As of GraphQL Tools version 5, these transforms should be added directly to subschema config:
+These transforms should be added directly to subschema config:

 In the example above, we transform the

-Chirp_ prefix to all types.
+Post_ prefix to all types in the schema.
 These modifications will only be present in the combined gateway schema.